maxviazov/Spring-Frameworks-/What's-New-in-the-Spring-Framework.md

   * Consistent use of JDK 7 `Charset` and `StandardCharsets` enhancements.
 * JDK 9 compatibility:
   * Consistent instantiation via constructors (with revised exception handling)
+* Non-null API declaration at the package level
+  * Nullable arguments and return values explicitly annotated with `@Nullable`.
+  * Primarily for use with IntelliJ IDEA and Kotlin.
+  * Some Spring APIs are not tolerating null values anymore (e.g. in `StringUtils`).
 * Spring Framework 5.0 comes with its own Commons Logging bridge out of the box.
   * `spring-jcl` instead of standard Commons Logging; still excludable/overridable.
   * Autodetecting Log4j 2.x, SLF4J, JUL (java.util.logging) without any extra bridges.